swcarpentry/DEPRECATED-boot-camps/Setup.md

 ## To install under Ubuntu

-Ubuntu 11.04 and above already comes with shell, vi and nano text editors, Python 2.7.
+Ubuntu 11.04 and above already comes with shell, vi and nano text editors.
 To install the other packages run,

     $ sudo su -
     # apt-get install git